v-poc/vite-react-resume-poc/README.md

 The simple resume demo based on React (old class coding style) with Vite - (react+vite2).

 > This demo is for Vite 2.x and onward.
+>
+> The mobile-first responsive-UI is also fit for desktop web.

 ## Project setup